spapadias/wharf/README.md

 The memory usage of our codes can be measured using a tool called `memory-footprint.sh`, which loads a graph using the C-tree data structure and outputs the number of bytes used by the C-tree representation.
 Specifically, it separately measures the size for the vertex-tree, for the edge-tree, and for the walk-tree (in MBs and GBs).
 Furthermore, it calculates the size for storing the min and max id of the next vertex in each walk-tree of the hybrid-tree (Figure 4 in our paper), as well as the size to store all the Metropolis-Hastings samplers, which are both negligible compared to the size of the random walk corpus that is maintained and indexed in main memory.
 Note that in our experiments we set the probability of a node being selected as a head to p = 1/256, so the expected number of nodes in the edges tree is p*m.

 The easiest way we can reproduce the memory footprint experimental results in Figure 8 of [1] is to open, select the appropriate parameters, and run the `memory-footprint.sh` script located in `experiments/scripts/`.
-However the same results can be obtained after running the executable `memory-footprint` located in `build/experiments/` for the corresponding datasets and set of parameters.
+However, the same results can be obtained after running the executable `memory-footprint` located in `build/experiments/` for the corresponding datasets and set of parameters.
 Bellow we demonstrate the output on `Cora` dataset for a example set of parameters:

 ```
 $ ./memory-footprint.sh  # run the script from the script/ folder